renatomoraesp/crypto-volume-analyzer/README.md

 # Binance Volume Hunter
-Ranks crypto pairs listed in the Binance exchange based on volume activity.
+Ranks crypto pairs listed on the Binance exchange based on volume activity.